mannyray/mannyray.github.io/website_build/_posts/2021-08-15-controlling-dslr-using-android-app-raspberry-pi-and-gphoto2.md

  - Android app is useful because it allows for wireless, remote control and a nice user interface.

-## Here are reasons why you may found the setup useful:
+## Here are reasons why you may find the setup useful:

 ### Cameras come with limitations